Skip to main content Skip to secondary navigation

 • Facilities and administrative (F&A) reimbursement provided to Stanford.

-Recommended approach for reviewing an investigator’s individual Faculty Financial Tool Inquiry (FFIT) screen to identify disclosable current and in-kind support
+Recommended approach for reviewing an investigator’s individual Faculty Financial Tool Inquiry (FFIT) screen to identify disclosable resources.

 Oracle Award # Begins With...Disclose/Do NOT Disclose/It DependsNotes